How to Housetrain Your Dog or Puppy

 Establish a routine

-Take your puppy outside frequently—at least every two hours—and immediately after he wakes up, during and after playing, and after eating or drinking.
+Take your puppy outside frequently—at least every two hours—and immediately after they wake up, during and after playing, and after eating or drinking.

-Pick a bathroom spot outside, and always take your puppy to that spot using a leash.
-While your puppy is eliminating, use a word or phrase, like "go potty," that you can eventually use before he eliminates to remind him what to do.
-Take him out for a longer walk or some playtime only after he has eliminated.
+Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
+While your puppy is relieving themselves, use a specific word or phrase that you can eventually use before they go to remind them what to do.
+Take them out for a longer walk or some playtime only after they have eliminated.

-Reward your puppy every time he eliminates outdoors.
-Praise him or give him a treat—but remember to do so immediately after he's finished eliminating, not after he comes back inside the house.
-This step is vital, because rewarding your dog for eliminating outdoors is the only way he'll know what's expected of him.
-Before rewarding him, be sure he's finished eliminating.
-Puppies are easily distracted.
-If you praise him too soon, he may forget to finish until he's back in the house.
+Reward your puppy every time they eliminate outdoors.
+Praise or give treats—but remember to do so immediately after they’ve finished, not after they come back inside.
+This step is vital, because rewarding your dog for going outdoors is the only way to teach what's expected of them.
+Before rewarding, be sure they’re finished.
+Puppies are easily distracted and if you praise too soon, they may forget to finish until they’re back in the house.

 Put your puppy on a regular feeding schedule.
 What goes into a puppy on a schedule comes out of a puppy on a schedule.
 Depending on their age, puppies usually need to be fed three or four times a day.
-Feeding your puppy at the same times each day will make it more likely that he'll eliminate at consistent times as well, and that makes housetraining easier for both of you.
+Feeding your puppy at the same times each day will make it more likely that they'll eliminate at consistent times as well, making housetraining easier for both of you.

-Don't give your puppy an opportunity to soil in the house; keep an eye on him whenever he's indoors.
+Don't give your puppy an opportunity to soil in the house; keep an eye on them whenever they’re indoors.

-Tether your puppy to you or a nearby piece of furniture with a six-foot leash if you are not actively training or playing with him.
-Watch for signs your puppy needs to eliminate.
-Some signs are obvious, such as barking or scratching at the door, squatting, restlessness, sniffing around, or circling.
-When you see these signs, immediately grab the leash and take him outside to his bathroom spot.
-If he eliminates, praise him lavishly and reward him with a treat.
+Tether your puppy to you or a nearby piece of furniture with a six-foot leash if you are not actively training or playing.
+Watch for signs that your puppy needs to go out.
+Some signs are obvious, such as barking or scratching at the door, squatting, restlessness, sniffing around or circling.
+When you see these signs, immediately grab the leash and take them outside to their bathroom spot.
+If they eliminate, praise them and reward with a treat.

 Keep your puppy on leash in the yard.
 During the housetraining process, your yard should be treated like any other room in your house.
-Give your puppy some freedom in the house and yard only after he is reliably housetrained.
+Give your puppy some freedom in the house and yard only after they become reliably housetrained.

-Or you may want to crate train your puppy and use the crate to confine him.
+- Or you may want to crate train your puppy.
 (Be sure to learn how to use a crate humanely as a method of confinement.)
-If your puppy has spent several hours in confinement, you'll need to take him directly to his bathroom spot as soon as you let him out, and praise him when he eliminates.
+If your puppy has spent several hours in confinement, you'll need to take them directly to their bathroom spot as soon as you return.

 Expect your puppy to have a few accidents in the house—it's a normal part of housetraining.
 Here's what to do when that happens:

-- Make a startling noise (be careful not to scare him) or say "OUTSIDE!"
-Immediately take him to his bathroom spot, praise him, and give him a treat if he finishes eliminating there.
+- Make a startling noise (be careful not to scare them) or say "OUTSIDE!" and immediately take them to their bathroom spot.
+Praise your pup and give a treat if they finish there.

 - Don't punish your puppy for eliminating in the house.
 If you find a soiled area, it's too late to administer a correction.
 Just clean it up.
-Rubbing your puppy's nose in it, taking him to the spot and scolding him, or any other punishment will only make him afraid of you or afraid to eliminate in your presence.
-In fact, punishment will often do more harm than good.
+Rubbing your puppy's nose in it, taking them to the spot and scolding them or any other punishment will only make them afraid of you or afraid to eliminate in your presence.
+Punishment will often do more harm than good.

 - Clean the soiled area thoroughly.
 Puppies are highly motivated to continue soiling in areas that smell like urine or feces.
-Check with your veterinarian or pet store for products designed specifically to clean areas soiled by pets.
+Find tips for cleaning up after your pet here.

-It's extremely important that you use the supervision and confinement procedures outlined above to minimize the number of accidents.
-If you allow your puppy to eliminate frequently in the house, he'll get confused about where he's supposed to eliminate, which will prolong the housetraining process.
+It's extremely important that you use these supervision and confinement procedures to minimize the number of accidents.
+If you allow your puppy to eliminate frequently in the house, they'll get confused about where they’re supposed to go, which will prolong the housetraining process.

-- Arrange for someone, such as a responsible neighbor or a professional pet sitter, to take him outside to eliminate.
+- Arrange for someone, such as a responsible neighbor or a professional pet sitter, to take them for bathroom breaks.

-- Train him to eliminate in a specific place indoors.
-Be aware, however, that doing so can prolong the process of housetraining.
-Teaching your puppy to eliminate on newspaper may create a life-long surface preference, meaning that even as an adult he may eliminate on any newspaper lying around the living room.
+- Alternatively, train them to eliminate in a specific place indoors.
+Be aware, however, that doing this can prolong the process of housetraining.
+Teaching your puppy to eliminate on newspaper may create a life-long surface preference, meaning that even as an adult they may eliminate on any newspaper lying around the living room.

-- If you clean up an accident in the house, put the soiled rags or paper towels in the designated elimination area.
-The smell will help your puppy recognize the area as the place where he is supposed to eliminate.
+- If you have to clean up an accident outside the designated elimination area, put the soiled rags or paper towels inside it afterward to help your puppy recognize the scented area as the place where they are supposed to eliminate.